 - If you start very early, this can end up equating to a long life span of getting injections or facial fillers.

 - Fillers were unlikely ever intended to be used for 30 to 50 years in a row.

-As it is beginning to become commonplace for very young celebrities to have dermal fillers, the knock-on effect emerges of the majority of young women, from mid-teens to early-twenties, thinking it is normal to have facial fillers and anti-wrinkle injections at this young, impressionable age – herein lies the problem for parents, teens and Injectors alike.
+As it’s becoming commonplace for very young celebrities to have dermal fillers, the knock-on effect emerges of the majority of young women, from mid-teens to early-twenties, thinking it is normal to have facial fillers and anti-wrinkle injections at this young, impressionable age.
+Herein lies the problem for parents, teens and Injectors alike.

 How young is TOO young for facial filler injections?

 6 potential problems with starting dermal fillers below the age of 25 to 30

 Unless you’re a celebrity, the chances are that most people in this age group don’t have a great deal of disposable income.
 As a result, they are often more likely to choose someone to inject them that isn’t properly qualified, and experienced.
 It is increasingly common for younger patients to opt for the ‘cheaper’ alternative.
 Completely unaware of the associated risks of an inexperienced injector or bad-quality filler product.